hmsiccbl/screensaver1/flotsam+jetsam/manual schema updates/README.txt

 for us, since there are no extant databases in need of revisions to bring up-to-date further than that.
 The oldest extant database was probably created a number of revisions back from that, but 1109 is most likely the first svn revision with schema changes of any significance.

+WARNING: make sure you run these database updates as the appropriate user!
+(Normally the web user.)
+Otherwise you will run into permissions problems.